tboronczyk/alistair/README.md

 # Alistair

-Alistair is a simple SQL database wrapper for pedagogical purposes.
-It demonstrates how one can encapsulate common database operations and organize raw queries into MVC models.
+Alistair is a simple SQL database wrapper written for pedagogical purposes.
+It demonstrates how one can encapsulate common database operations and organize raw queries into a basis for MVC models.

 ## Classes